nhsd-exeter/dos-capacity-status-api/README.md

 ### Running the unit tests

-The unit tests can be run by executing the following command:
+The unit tests can be run by executing the following command in the root directory:
-    ./manage.py test app
+    ./application/manage.py test api

 ## Todo